DataBiosphere/terra-axon-examples/nextflow/workspace_description.md

 ## Step 3: Run the Nextflow examples.

 Two examples are provided in `nextflow_examples.ipynb`.
 You will find this notebook in [https://github.com/DataBiosphere/terra-axon-examples/tree/main/nextflow](https://github.com/https://github.com/DataBiosphere/terra-axon-examples/tree/main/nextflow).
 As mentioned above, its repo, `terra-axon-examples`, will be automatically cloned to your Enterprise Terra Cloud Environment, and you should be able to navigate to the notebook in the JupyterLab file browser.
+Before running either example, you'll need to run the Setup section.

 - The first example demonstrates running a Nextflow RNASeq workflow on human gut data.
 - The second example demonstrates running the (`nf-core`)[https://nf-co.re/]RNASeq pipeline on yeast genome data.